top of page

 FREDERICK DOUGLASS & JOHN BROWN (The Lion & the Leopard)

-Part One: Each character speaks on their early lives and reasons they joined the fight for the abolition of slavery.
+Part One: Each character speaks on their early life and reasons they joined the fight for the abolition of slavery.

 Part Two: Douglass & Brown jointly recall their significant Contributions to the cause of the abolition of slavery.